ied206/ManagedWimLib/USAGE.md

 | Windows x86      | `$(OutDir)\x86\libwim-15.dll` | LGPLv3  |
 | Windows x64      | `$(OutDir)\x64\libwim-15.dll` | LGPLv3  |

-- Create an empty file named `ManagedWimLib.Precompiled.Exclude` in the project directory to prevent copy of the package-embedded binary.
+- Create an empty file named `ManagedWimLib.Precompiled.Exclude` in the project directory to prevent a copy of the package-embedded binary.

 #### For .NET Standard 2.0+